LawrenceTheGoat/portfolio_site/README.md

 React portfolio website

-This repository contains a React-based portfolio website (Create React App) with Firebase integration used for authentication and optional hosting.
+This repository contains a React-based portfolio website with Firebase integration used for authentication and optional hosting.

 Prerequisites
 - Node.js (v16+ recommended) and npm installed